kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 # exp_preprocessing/04a_star-genome-free/5782_Q_IN_mergedAligned.sortedByCoord.out.bam
 # exp_preprocessing/04b_star-genome-guided/5781_Q_IN_mergedAligned.sortedByCoord.out.bam
 # exp_preprocessing/04b_star-genome-guided/5782_Q_IN_mergedAligned.sortedByCoord.out.bam
+#NOTE 2022-1202 1/N: Looking at what was printed to terminal on 2022-1128, it's
+#NOTE 2022-1202 2/N: clear that I just missed that we weren't working with
+#NOTE 2022-1202 3/N: unmapped-excluded .bams

+#  2022-1202 results of echoTest
+# exp_preprocessing/04a_star-genome-free/5781_Q_IN_mergedAligned.sortedByCoord.out.exclude-unmapped.bam
+# exp_preprocessing/04a_star-genome-free/5782_Q_IN_mergedAligned.sortedByCoord.out.exclude-unmapped.bam
+# exp_preprocessing/04b_star-genome-guided/5781_Q_IN_mergedAligned.sortedByCoord.out.exclude-unmapped.bam
+# exp_preprocessing/04b_star-genome-guided/5782_Q_IN_mergedAligned.sortedByCoord.out.exclude-unmapped.bam

-# #  Set up function to split .bam files by species, etc.
+# #  Set up function to split .bam files by species, etc. ---------------------
 # split_with_samtools() {
 #     what="""
 #     split_with_samtools()